 Building on decades of advances in fuels and engines, the Co-Optima initiative’s three-pronged, integrated approach is providing American industry with the scientific underpinnings needed to identify and develop:

 - Engines designed to run more efficiently on affordable, scalable, and sustainable fuels

-- Fuels designed to work in high-efficiency, low-emissions engines
+- Fuels designed to enable high-efficiency, low-emission engines

-- Marketplace strategies that can shape the success of new fuels and vehicle technologies with industry and consumers.
+- Strategies that can shape the success of new fuels and vehicle technologies with industry and consumers.

 For more information on the Co-Optima initiative and related partnership opportunities, contact the project leadership team.